What is the difference between Human-Grade and Feed-Grade foods?

 What is the best way to store my dog’s food?

-We recommend you store NewRoad recipes in their original packaging, in a cool dry place away from sunlight.
+We recommend you store NewRoad recipes in their original packaging, in a cool dry place.

 How do I transition my dog from eating its current food to NewRoad food?